wohaco/despace/venus.md

 [Pioneer Venus 1](pioneer_venus_1.md) detected regions of anomalous radar properties & high backscatter.
 Using [SAR](sar.md) imaging the [Venera 15,16](venera_15_16.md) orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named “parquet” (tiled floors) later known as “Tessera”.
 The most recent data concerning tessera comes from the [Magellan](magellan.md), in which the majority of the surface was mapped in high‑res (~ 100 m/px).
 Future Venus missions would allow further tessera understanding.

-Tessera covers ~ 7.3 % (33 200 000 km²) of the surface, & occurs mostly within a few extensive provinces.
+Tessera covers ~ 7.3 % (33 200 000 ㎞²) of the surface, & occurs mostly within a few extensive provinces.
 They are heavily concentrated at 0 ‑ 150 °E. These longitudes represent a large area between a crustal extension center in the Aphrodite Terra & a crustal convergence center in Ishtar Terra.
 Tessera is exposed almost entirely within the crustal plateaus; their inliers, regions of tessera not found within the current crustal plateaus are thought to represent regions of collapsed crustal plateaus.
 Large tessera regions are labeled based on their latitude: in the equatorial & southern latitudes — Regio, in the northern latitudes — Tessera.
 Some well‑explored regions include Aphrodite Terra, Alpha Regio, Beta Regio, Fortuna Tessera, Ovda Regio.
 A comprehensive list of Regions & Tessera can be found at <https://en.wikipedia.org/wiki/List_of_geological_features_on_Venus>.

 Individual tessera patterns record the variations in interactions of the mantle with local regional stresses.
 This variation manifests itself in a wide array of diverse terrain types.
 Multiple types of sampled Tessera are below, however, they aren’t meant as a classification scheme, & instead emphasize the variety of terrain types.

-   - **Fold Terrain** — linear fabrics composed of long ridges & valleys (≥ 100 km long), that are cross‑cut by minor extensional fractures that run perpendicular to the fold axes of the ridges.
+   - **Fold Terrain** — linear fabrics composed of long ridges & valleys (≥ 100 ㎞ long), that are cross‑cut by minor extensional fractures that run perpendicular to the fold axes of the ridges.
 This is likely formed due to unidirectional contraction.
    - **Lava Flow Terrain** — resemblance to Pahoehoe flows on Earth with long curving ridges.
 It’s thought that this terrain may be formed due to displacement & deformation due to the movement of the material beneath these crustal pieces.
    - **Ribbon Terrain** — ribbons & folds that are typically orthogonal to one another.
 Ribbons are long & narrow extensional troughs that are separated by narrow ridges.
 Can be found both in large crustal plateaus & within tessera inliers.
    - **S‑C Terrain** — a geometric similarity to S‑C tectonic fabrics on Earth.
-Consists of 2 main structures: synchronous folds, & small (5 ‑ 20 km long) graben that cross‑cut the folds perpendicularly.
+Consists of 2 main structures: synchronous folds, & small (5 ‑ 20 ㎞ long) graben that cross‑cut the folds perpendicularly.
 S‑C terrain indicates a simple deformation history in which deformation due to widespread motion on Venus is widely distributed.
 This terrain also indicates that the strike‑slip movement on Venus' surface is possible.
    - **Basin & Dome Terrain**, or Honeycomb — curved ridges & troughs formes a pattern analogs to an egg carton.
 They represent multiple deformation phases.
 Basin & dome terrain is typically found within the center of crustal plateaus.
    - **Star Terrain** — composed of multiple graben & fractures that trend in many directions, but radiate in a star‑like pattern.
 This pattern is thought to be due to doming underneath previously deformed & fractured areas, in which the local uplift causes the radiating pattern.